Mount Yoshinoyama

 Outside blossom season:

 On weekends (except winter), mini buses run hourly from the ropeway station to Oku Senbon (170–500 yen).
-No service on weekdays or from Dec to early March.
+There is no service on weekdays or from December to early March.

 Resources